Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Experiment Details

 \subsection{Training Setup}

-In the teacher preparation stage, we train the Refusal-Feature-guided Teacher (ReFT) model for 20 epochs using batches of size 10, consisting of 5 harmful and 5 harmless prompts, with a learning rate of $5e^{-4}$.
-During the finetuning stage, we train the base model with ReFT for 20 epochs using 20 batches (10 harmful data and 10 harmless data), with a learning rate of $1e^{-5}$.
-For the AlpacaEval dataset~\cite{alpaca_eval}, due to its small size, we train the base model for 100 epochs using 700 prompts.
-In both stages, we apply LoRA~\cite{hu2022lora} with a rank of 32, targeting the query, key, and value components of the attention modules.
-Also, we use the AdamW optimizer~\cite{loshchilov2017decoupled} with a weight decay of 0.1 and a constant learning rate schedule.
+In the teacher preparation stage, we train the Refusal-Teacher (Ref-Teacher) model for 20 epochs using batches of size 10, consisting of 5 harmful and 5 harmless prompts, with a learning rate of $5e^{-4}$.
+During the finetuning stage, we train the base model with Ref-Teacher for 20 epochs using 20 batches (10 harmful data and 10 harmless data), with a learning rate of $1e^{-5}$.
+For the AlpacaEval dataset~(\cite{alpaca_eval}), due to its small size, we train the base model for 100 epochs using 700 prompts.
+In both stages, we apply LoRA~(\cite{hu2022lora}) with a rank of 32, targeting the query, key, and value components of the attention modules.
+Also, we use the AdamW optimizer~(\cite{loshchilov2017decoupled}) with a weight decay of 0.1 and a constant learning rate schedule.
+All experiments are conducted on four RTX3090 GPUs.